albertoxamin/unimeal-bot/README.md

 Black magic

 ## tl;dr?
-Once you cloned the repository: `git clone https://github.com/Finalgalaxy/yt-search-bot`, you need to enter into project dir: `cd yt-search-bot` and type `npm install` to install all dependencies.
+Once you cloned the repository: ``, you need to enter into project dir: `cd unimeal-bot` and type `npm install` to install all dependencies.

 Create a `config.js` file in the root of this project with the following info: